Sankaram02/Iot-hack---weather-monitoring-system/README.md

 # Iot-hack---weather-monitoring-system

-🔸For this project we secured 1 position in IoT Hackthon
+🔸Iot-hack---weather-monitoring-system is a Weather monitoring system integrated with Machine Learning and for this project we secured 1 position in IoT Hackthon conducted by Sri Vasavi Engineering College

 🔹Developed a cutting-edge project integrating BMP180 sensors to gather temperature, pressure, and altitude data alongside rain sensors.